b-hayes/apache-server/README.md

 ```

 ## The Dynamic Localhost config.
-The dynamic localhost config will point subdomains to sub folders.
+The dynamic localhost config will point subdomains to sub folders
+so you dont have to make a vhost for every app you are working on.

-Up to two level deep eg:
+It maps up to two subdomains deep:
 - localhost points to /var/www/html
 - animals.localhost points to /var/www/html/animals
 - dogs.animals.localhost points to websites/animals/dogs